Technical Architecture: Svelte SEO and Prerendering Infrastructure

 - Implementation of strict component-level caching protocols to prevent the server from recalculating static layout elements during every incoming HTTP request.

-- Deployment of robust error boundary mechanisms to ensure the server returns explicit failure status codes rather than transmitting corrupted application states.
+- Deployment of reliable error boundary mechanisms to ensure the server returns explicit failure status codes rather than transmitting corrupted application states.

 - Configuration of load balancing algorithms capable of distributing the massive central processing unit requirements across horizontal origin server clusters.